Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Clayfield has 52 active public transport stops, serving a mix of train and bus services.
-These stops are covered by 134 individual routes, offering a total of 8,672 weekly passenger trips.
+Clayfield has 52 active public transport stops offering a mix of train and bus services.
+These stops are served by 134 individual routes, facilitating 8,672 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 141 meters to the nearest stop.

-Service frequency stands at 1,238 daily trips across all routes, translating to about 166 weekly trips per individual stop.
+Service frequency across all routes averages 1,238 trips per day, equating to approximately 166 weekly trips per individual stop.

 Frequently Asked Questions - Transport